Students improving life: Disseminating environmental research to transfer scientific knowledge and inspire youth.

 The project consisted of five interdisciplinary teams working on knowledge mobilization initiatives.

 Janean’s team included Jenna Quinn, rare program scientist and Suzanne Matheson, a natural science illustrator.

 “We were thinking about what we could do for native bees,” says Janean.
 “For me, one of the main messages as a bee researcher that we like to get across is how diverse and important native bee species are.”

 Janean says that rare offers a variety of youth programs and a summer camp for ages of 6 – 12, so the team decided to create a scientifically accurate colouring book.

 “The book highlights honeybees so that kids can learn the difference between the agriculturally important honeybee and our native species,” says Janean.
 “It also highlights the really important ecosystem of tallgrass prairie and oak savannah, and rare has a very large, restored tallgrass prairie on their site.”

 It will be used by rare educators to talk about native plants and species found in this habitat, specifically focusing on bumblebees, where they live, and where they nest.

 “Overall, the project has been really fun.
 It gives a snapshot of what I have been doing as part of my graduate research,” says Janean.
 “It’s nice that the colouring book will be available to the public and used as a tool for science communication and outreach.”

-The colouring book is will be available free online for educators and parents to download in the future.
+The colouring book is available free online for educators and parents.
+Download it here.